adam-rumpf/Computational-Probability-and-Statistics/docs/24-Additional-Hypothesis-Tests.md

 1) Conduct and interpret a hypothesis test for equality of two or more means using both permutation and the $F$ distribution.
 2) Conduct and interpret a goodness of fit test using both Pearson's chi-squared and randomization to evaluate the independence between two categorical variables.
 3) Conduct and interpret a hypothesis test for the equality of two variances.
-4) Know and check assumptions for the tests in this lesson.
+4) Know and check assumptions for the tests in the reading.

 ## Introduction